Virgin Megastores: The Netherlands

-Spain
+Spain and Portugal

 Virgin Retail España, S.L. opened its Barcelona store in November 1992, just after the Barcelona Olympics.
 This opening was followed by another Megastore in Seville (1993) however the opening of a flagship store in Madrid eluded the retailer, because at that time, cinemas and theatres in the Gran Vía (Madrid's most popular commercial thoroughfare) could not easily be reassigned for commercial use.
 The Spanish company diversified by opening small outlets in busy Spanish and Portuguese airports.
 In 1994, Virgin Retail España reached an agreement with the department store chain Galerías Preciados and opened small concessions in their Madrid stores (Callao, Goya, Serrano, La Vaguada and Parquesur).
 Galerías Preciados ceased trading the following year and Virgin Retail España quickly re-organised its operations and opened medium-sized stores in ABC Serrano (Madrid), La Coruña, Vigo, Málaga, Bilbao and Santander.
 Larger stores followed in Portugal (Lisbon and Oporto) but by 1997 the impact of digital technology had already hit their distribution model very hard.
 Music was by then being traded freely on the Internet but the major music labels did little to help support high street retailers.
 Inevitably, the Virgin Retail Group took the difficult strategic decision to close all of Virgin's high street stores in southern Europe.
 In July 1998 Virgin Megastores closed its southern European flagship store in Barcelona on the corner of Passeig de Gràcia and Gran Vía de les Corts Catalans.
 This building is currently occupied by Zara clothes store.